Emergency Clinic Doctors

 When not working, I spend time with my wife, Silvia, and our daughter, Chloe.
 We enjoy the outdoors, riding bikes along the coast, and traveling together.

-After 4 years of undergraduate studies I received a degree in Biology from UCLA in 2005.
-I continued to work as a veterinary assistant for a couple of years then I was accepted into Western University of Health Sciences College of Veterinary Medicine.
-During veterinary school I nurtured my passion for emergency medicine by joining the Student Veterinary Emergency and Critical Care Society.
+After 4 years of undergraduate studies, I received a degree in Biology from UCLA in 2005.
+I continued to work as a veterinary assistant for a couple of years then I was accepted into the Western University of Health Sciences College of Veterinary Medicine.
+During veterinary school, I nurtured my passion for emergency medicine by joining the Student Veterinary Emergency and Critical Care Society.
 In 2008, I was elected president of this society.
 Upon graduation in 2011, I received my DVM and was awarded the Veterinary Emergency & Critical Care Society Scholarship for Proficiency in Emergency and Critical Care.